thiagohersan-www/thiagohersan.com/_pages/workshops.md

 ---
 Workshops

-Although some were designed as bespoke/detached workshops, most of these were thought within the context of an exhibition or festival, where they resulted in a collective piece.
+Even though most of these were developed within the context of an exhibition or festival, where they resulted in a collective piece for the event, they can all be organized as self-contained, standalone, workshops.